jakubmacek/Multiverse/README.md

 ## TO-DO SimpleUniverse

 * Think of some basic measure of success - perhaps the player with most wood is the best?
-* Create a storage building.
-Implement "create building site", "build" and "store" actions.
-The building site is placed and cannot be moved, has 1 HP (is vulnerable).
-According to a selected building, some resources (including "building work" resource) are needed.
-Bulding site will have in-game script force-assigned.
-Building takes multiple ticks to build.
-Settlers/workers have to drop off material and provide work using "build" action.
-Then enough resources and work has been done, site's tick counter increases and part of the resources is comsumed.
 * Implement attack related actions.

 ## TO-DO general